stefanronn/airalo/README.md

 The package contains 2 files:

 1. **`api_access.json`**
-   Contains API credentials and other input data needed for the test:
+   JSON file that contains API credentials and other input data needed for the test:
    - `"client_id"`: Client ID for API
    - `"client_secret"`: Client secret for API
    - `"timeout"`: Timeout for API request, normally 10 seconds